github/developer.github.com/README.md

 * Need some way to deploy?
 Look into GitHub pages to start, until we can integrate through a simple hurl.it app for live API calls.
-* Flesh out the missing components of the requests.
 * Maybe add a nice TOC at the top of each page.
+* Write a task for verifying JSON Resource examples against the actual API.